Eschatologue/CM_wiki/docs/spells/3rd-level.md

 Choose one or more of the following types of creatures: celestials, elementals, fey, fiends, or undead.
 The circle affects a creature of the chosen type in the following ways:

 The creature can't willingly enter the cylinder by nonmagical means.
-If the creature tries to use teleportation or interplanar travel to do so, it must first succeed on a Charisma Saving Throw.
+If the creature tries to use teleportation or interplanar travel to do so, it must first succeed on a Charisma :d20-save: **Saving Throw**.
 The creature has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** against targets within the cylinder.
 Targets within the cylinder can't be charmed, frightened, or possessed by the creature.